 Remote Instruction in The School of Design

-All classes at San Francsico State are being conducted remotely for the entire Spring semester.
+All classes at San Francisco State are being conducted remotely for the entire Summer term.
 During this time, the School of Design office staff will be available and working remotely.
 Business will continue.
 If you need assistance, please contact email@example.com.
 The office itself is closed until further notice.

 Our shops are also closed.
 Please contact your professor or firstname.lastname@example.org with any questions about the shops.